Banking services for children and young people

 • The OP Debit card is intended for persons over the age of 15.
 However, you can overdraw your account with the OP Debit card, as you can pay with the card even if the card reader doesn't have access to the Internet.

 Guardians should set suitable security limits for the daily use of the child’s card.
 We recommend that parents sign powers of attorney for managing a minor's banking matters.
 A power of attorney is required for changing a card's security limits.
-However, if the young person has their own OP user ID, they can change the security limits themself.

 Read more about OP's debit cards